Current Trauma Therapy Research For Post-Traumatic Stress Disorder

 Seeking therapy for trauma and PTSD

 Many evidence-based therapeutic approaches exist for addressing PTSD symptoms.
 If you’re interested in exploring a particular approach, you may want to narrow your provider search by looking for a therapist specialized in that modality.
 If attending in-person therapy is inconvenient or unavailable in your area, you might want to consider online therapy instead.
-A platform like BetterHelp matches you with a licensed therapist according to your needs and preferences as outlined in a questionnaire, and you can then speak with them remotely from the comfort of home.
+A platform like BetterHelp matches you with a licensed therapist according to your needs and preferences as outlined in a questionnaire, and you can then speak with them remotely from the comfort of your home.

 A randomized controlled trial evaluated the effectiveness of guided, internet-based, trauma-focused CBT (CBT-TF) versus face-to-face CBT-TF.
-The trial focused on mild to moderate PTSD in relation to one traumatic event and evaluated 196 adults in mental health settings across the United Kingdom.
+The trial focused on mild to moderate PTSD diagnosis in relation to one traumatic event and evaluated 196 adults in mental health settings across the United Kingdom.
 The trial results led the researchers to suggest that the effects of internet-based CBT-TF for mild to moderate PTSD are comparable to in-person treatment and "should be considered a first-line treatment for people with this condition."

 Takeaway